hswolff/votey-uppy/README.md

 - [x] Let user edit their own Item while it's still 'pending'
 - [x] Show the username of who created the Item in the item UI
+- [x] Filter items by:
+  - status
+  - category
+- [ ] Make homepage sortable in asc/desc order by:
+  - Votes
+  - Created
 - [ ] Let user edit their profile details
   - Can change their username
   - Make sure their username change reflects in Item
 - [ ] Make description field take in Markdown and render as markdown
 - [ ] Let admins set status when creating a new item
-- [ ] Make homepage sortable in asc/desc order by:
-  - Votes
-  - Created
-- [ ] Filter items by: category, user that created it, status
 - [ ] True mobile support
 - [ ] Add pagination to list of Items